-Nicholas Van Varenberg: Get To Know Jean-Claude Van Damme’s Son Who Was Arrested
+Nicholas Van Varenberg: 5 Things About Jean-Claude Van Damme’s Son, 21 Who Was Arrested

-Nicholas Van Varenberg was a stranger to the world, until he was arrested on Sept.
+Nicholas Van Varenberg, 21, was a stranger to the world, until he was arrested on Sept.
 10 for a slew of reported charges.
 Now, the internet can’t stop talking about the Hollywood child, who’s a complete mystery…

 After the troubling arrest of Nicholas Van Varenberg, 21, on Sept.
 10, the internet is going wild over his celebrity ties.
 The young star is actually the song of Jean-Claude Van Damme and people on social media can’t believe it.
 Van Varenberg emerged in the spotlight when he was reportedly arrested for a slew of charges after allegedly assaulting his roommate at knifepoint.
 Get the latest on that story, and learn more about the mysterious Van Varenberg, below!